podoc/podoc/README.md

 podoc will be able to convert documents on the fly in the Jupyter Notebook, so you can use the Notebook directly on Markdown documents.
 This feature was previously implemented in [**ipymd**](https://github.com/rossant/ipymd).

-## Links with pandoc
+## Relations with pandoc

-podoc has strong links with [**pandoc**](http://pandoc.org/), a universal document converted in Haskell.
-Both libraries use the same intermediate representation, so you can combine them seamlessly.
+podoc has strong relations with [**pandoc**](http://pandoc.org/), a universal document converted in Haskell.
+Both libraries use the same intermediate representation (JSON-serializable Abstract Syntax Tree, or AST), so you can combine them seamlessly.

-**You don't need pandoc to install and use podoc**.
+**You don't need pandoc to install and use podoc**, and you can convert between Markdown and Jupyter Notebook with pandoc.
 However, you'll have many more conversion options if pandoc is installed.
 Note that we systematically test the compatibility of podoc with the [latest release of pandoc](https://github.com/jgm/pandoc/releases/latest).
 If you want to use pandoc with podoc, make sure that you have the latest version installed.

 The compatibility with pandoc enables many interesting use-cases.